dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

         <img src="./media/image5.png" width="624" height="366" />

-Combining Like Values which are not shown with the Cluster Method
+Normalizing Values which are not shown with the Cluster Method
 -----------------------------------------------------------------

 1. If a like value is not being grouped correctly with **Cluster** rows